spotlightpa/poor-richard/content/news/2024-05-23-SPLHYDCOMMIMP.md

 ARCH2 declined to comment on the community benefits process, referring Spotlight PA to an FAQ.

-Manny Citron, a MACH2 official who also works for the Philadelphia Department of Labor, said the tension between developers and residents is expected.
+Manny Citron, a MACH2 official and former chief of staff for Philadelphia’s Department of Labor, said the tension between developers and residents is expected.
 “It’s a feature of the structure of all the moving parts.
 And no one’s wrong for being concerned that they haven’t had the chance to speak more with us.”

 ## Health concerns